 Implementation of controls isn’t easy but is certainly necessary to sustain an efficient business.
 To implement new internal controls, you’ll need to review your current ones.
 Identify issues and gaps that can be filled and formulate a plan.
 From there, build a committee and begin the implementation process.
 As previously discussed, you’ll want to ensure the internal controls are compliant, meaning having a wide variety of individuals on the committee is crucial.

-Management Strategies to Positively Motivate Employees and Execute Policies They’ll Want to Follow
+4. Motivate Employees and Execute Policies They’ll Want to Follow

 Once you’ve identified a place where your business needs to implement a new internal control, you’ll need the right strategy to ensure your team is on board.
 The first way you can ensure your team is prepared and receptive of the idea is transparency.
 Include the individuals affected to the greatest extent possible, ensuring they are privy to updates.